9600 Oceanshore Blvd.

 The marina provided a haven for cruising yachts on the adjacent Intracoastal Waterway.
 I stayed there once more than 20 years ago.

-After Walt Disney World opened in 1971, Marineland's attendance began a steady decline.
+After Walt Disney World opened in 1971, Marineland's attendance increased even more as new tourists flocked to Florida.

 Falling revenues, rising maintenance costs and competition from the newer Florida tourist attractions were hurting it.